guertinlab/Nascent_RNA_Methods/README.md

 # Processing PRO-seq data

-PRO-seq data can be analyzed in many sophisticated ways, including defining primary transcripts, identifying putative enhancers, detecting prominent transcription start sites, or quantifying changes in transcription.
+PRO-seq data can be analyzed in many sophisticated ways, including defining primary transcripts (cite primaryTranscriptAnnotation), identifying putative enhancers (cite dREG), detecting prominent transcription start sites (cite something I saw come out recently but haven't tested yet), or quantifying changes in transcription (cite Fabiana and Leighton).
 Here, we only describe quality control metrics that are used to determine if a PRO-seq library is worth analyzing in depth.

 ## Initialize variables

 The naming convention we recommend is the following: cellType_conditions_replicate_pairedend.fastq.gz.
 For example, a gzipped  paired end 1 (PE1) file from the second replicate of treating MCF7 cells with estrogen (E2) for 20 minutes would be: `MCF7_20minE2_rep2_PE1.fastq.gz`.
 Many of the lines of code assume this naming convention, especially with regards to the trailing `_PE1.fastq.gz` and `_PE2.fastq.gz`.

+We initialize six variables at the start:
+1)

 ```
 #Directory where the files are